LMU-MSBA/bsan-6080-college-ventures-network/README - SPRINT_3.md

 The model is under the file **'synthetic_data.csv'** in our repository.

 ### Synthetic Model Performance Metrics
-- Accuracy
+- Accuracy/
 Accuracy: 0.64

-- Precision
+- Precision/
 Precision: 0.6666666666666666

-- Recall
+- Recall/
 Recall: 0.7142857142857143

-- Confusion Matrix
+- Confusion Matrix/
 array([[ 6,  5],
        [ 4, 10]])

-- ROC Curve (included in the ipynb notebook)
+- ROC Curve (included in the ipynb notebook)/

-- AUC
+- AUC/
 Logistic Regression 0.66